anacidre/AngularWorkshop/step1.md

 ```

 Now we can generate our fist Angular Project using Angular-CLI.
-Fist let's create a folder where we'll keep the examples that will be developed at this workshop.
+First let's create a folder where we will keep the examples that will be developed at this workshop.
 So choose your favorite location and type:

 ```
 mkdir angular-workshop